wp-plugins/wunderground/readme.txt

 * Initial launch

 == Upgrade Notice ==

+= 2.0.6 on October 3 =
+* Added: Support for using using settings from Version 1.x as the defaults.
+This fixes the loss of your configuration if you use the `[forecast]` shortcode with no parameters.

 = 2.0.5 on October 2 =
 * Added: `datelabel` parameter for backward compatibility